German police: 8 dead in Jehovah’s Witnesses hall shooting

 HAMBURG, Germany (AP) — A shooting at a Jehovah’s Witnesses hall in the German city of Hamburg killed eight people, apparently including the perpetrator, police said Friday.
 An unspecified number of other people were wounded, some of them seriously.

-Police gave the figure on their website.
 There was still no word on a possible motive for the shooting on Thursday evening that stunned Germany’s second-biggest city.
-German Chancellor Olaf Scholz, a former Hamburg mayor, described the shooting as “a brutal act of violence.”
+Chancellor Olaf Scholz, a former Hamburg mayor, described the shooting as “a brutal act of violence.”

-Police said during the night that they believe that there was only one shooter, and that that this could be a person who was found dead in the building.
+Police said during the night that they believed there was only one shooter, and that that this could be a person who was found dead in the building.

 Investigators worked through the night to secure evidence.
 On Friday morning, forensic investigators in protective white suits could still be seen outside the building as a light snow fell.
 Officers placed yellow cones on the ground and windowsills to mark evidence.

-Hamburg officials said there would be a news conference Friday afternoon to discuss details.
+Hamburg officials said there would be a news conference at noon Friday to discuss details.

 David Semonian, a U.S.-based spokesman for Jehovah’s Witnesses, said in an emailed statement early Friday that members “worldwide grieve for the victims of this traumatic event.”